lucasadrianof/personal-blog-nextjs/README.md

-# Lucas Felicio Adriano Personal Website
+# Lucas Felicio Adriano personal website

-## About the project
+## ℹ️ About the project

 My personal website rewritten with Next.js and Tailwind CSS (it was originally written with Hugo and had only static content).